Linda Deziah Jennings: Early work

-Washington Women's Cookbook
+Washington Women's Cook Book

 From the late 19th to early 20th century, charity cookbooks were popular in the United States.
 One of the earliest examples had been A Poetical Cookbook (1864) by Maria J. Moss, which helped raise funds for the medical costs of Union Army soldiers during the American Civil War.
 It is estimated that about 3,000 charity cookbooks were published between 1864 and 1922.
 These cookbooks were typically developed by women-led community and church groups.